Julian Drago

 Being aware of the CAT helps you avoid these risks and maintain financial control.

-Does the CAT include taxes?
+Does the APR include all taxes?

-Can the CAT change over time?
+Can the APR or CAT change over time?

 At Openbiz, we help entrepreneurs and businesses make confident decisions when it comes to credit and financing.
 From understanding the CAT to optimizing your tax position, we’re here to guide you every step of the way.